Itangalo/Bot-Playtesting-Toolkit/docs/70-market-class.md

 `myMarket.resolve(goodsId, ...arguments)`

 Calls any resolver set for the goods type in the active module.
 Any arguments provided after the goods ID will be sent to the resolver.
-The goods needs to have a the property `resolver` set and a corresponding method must be placed in `modules[module].resolvers.goods`.
+The goods needs to have a the property `resolver` set and a corresponding method must be placed in `modules[module].resolvers`.
 Note that the resolver also can be called from `myGoods.resolve()`.

 ### myGoods.resolve()

 `myGoods.resolve(...arguments)`

 Passes on work to any resolver function declared for the goods, along with any parameters.
-The goods needs to have a the property `resolver` set and a corresponding method must be placed in `modules[module].resolvers.goods`.
+The goods needs to have a the property `resolver` set and a corresponding method must be placed in `modules[module].resolvers`.